We propose new HTML Canvas APIs for rendering HTML content into the canvas for Canvas 2D and WebGL.

 still do not paint or hit-test, and are not discovered by UA algorithms like find-in-page. - The

-CanvasRenderingContext2D.drawElement(element, x, y)
+CanvasRenderingContext2D.drawElement(element, x, y, options)

 method renderselement